Playfloor/notes/latex-sucks.md

 this is unacceptable.
 I need to work **NOW** not when someone answers me on StackOverflow after marking my first 30 attempts as duplicates.
 I *can't* ask someone and hope they answer, you're the compiler, you tell me what the fuck is wrong.

+## Problem 5 - LaTeX Spaghetti

+Did you ever work on a section of your document, making sure every detail is right, just to be destroyed by a pesky `\usepackage`?
+It sure happened to me, after spending more time than I'd like to admit on getting a title the way *I* wanted, I imported `parskip` to deal with the fat useless whitespace between paragraphs, that import messed with the title.

+Why did it mess with the title?
+I don't know, but you can be sure I didn't use `parskip`.
+In computer science this is called spaghetti code, because if you graph the dependencies, it ends up looking like a spaghetti plate.
+I don't want a single import having side effects on my document unless I specified something like `\EnableFuckingSideEffects`.

 ## Conclusion (for now)

 While I can't contest that LaTeX is amazing, I can't also stay silent and pretend it doesn't suck.